 Develop Your Skill Set with a Computer Science Degree from SNHU

-A Bachelor of Science in Computer Science from Southern New Hampshire University will help prepare you to enter a wide variety of fields.
+A Bachelor of Science in Computer Science from Southern New Hampshire University can help prepare you to enter a wide variety of fields.
 From the technology industry to the manufacturing industry, from management positions to technical jobs, a Computer Science degree can help you steer your career in the direction you want.

 SNHU has modelled its computer science program in accordance with the international CDIO initiative, "an innovative educational framework for producing the next generation of computer scientists that stresses computer science fundamentals set in the context of Conceiving, Designing, Implementing, and Operating real-world systems and products."
 CDIO is a prominent educational philosophy and is intended to achieve a fine balance between project-based, hands-on learning and traditional, theory-based education.
 No matter your interest, the program will help you develop the necessary skills to begin your chosen career.